and-ca/app-ninja-kit/README.md

   Prevents subframes from accessing Node.js APIs, reducing the risk of attacks through embedded content.

   **Note:** These are default security measures, but users are encouraged to explore additional layers of security based on their specific application needs.

+### Secure IPC Communication

+App Ninja Kit includes end-to-end encrypted IPC communication between the main and renderer processes using a custom encryption system.

+- **MainEncryption.ts** handles encryption and decryption in the main process.
+- **PreloadEncryption.ts** manages secure communication in the renderer process.

+This ensures that all messages passed between processes are encrypted, protecting sensitive data during IPC transmission.

 ### Double Encryption for App Storage